jbladant/ORCA2-demonstrator/ORCA2L75_configuration.md

 ### Build the domain file
 To create the domain file for the ORCA2L75 configuration, DOMAINcfg tool requires as input the coordinates and bathymetry of the new configuration.
 As the horizontal grid is shared with the ORCA2 reference configuration, latitute and longitude can be retrieved from it.
-Differently, the bathymetry file used here is a modified version of the reference configurantion (check this with Seb).
+Differently, the bathymetry file used here is a modified version of the reference configurantion.
+Changes have been made in the shallower regions to take advantage of the improved vertical resolution.

 DOMAINcfg tool is compiled in the folder ~/nemo_5.0.1/tools with the command
 ```